Gdoc/Admin

 How many died from the nuclear accident in Fukushima?

-In March 2011, there was an accident at the Fukushima Daiichi Nuclear Power Plant in Ōkuma, Fukushima, Japan.
+In March 2011, an accident occurred at the Fukushima Daiichi Nuclear Power Plant in Ōkuma, Fukushima, Japan.
 This accident was caused by the 2011 Tōhoku earthquake and tsunami – the most powerful earthquake recorded in Japan’s history.

-Despite it being such a large event, so far, only one death has been attributed to the disaster.
+Despite being such a large event, only one death has been attributed to the disaster.
 This includes both the direct impact of the accident itself and the radiation exposure that followed.
 However, it’s estimated that several thousand died indirectly from the stress and disruption of evacuation.

 Direct and cancer deaths from the accident

 Over the last decade, many studies have assessed whether there has been any increased cancer risk for local populations.
-There appears to be no increased risk of cancer or other radiation-related health impacts.
+There appears to be no increased cancer risk or other radiation-related health impacts.

 Deaths from evacuation

-It’s important to bear in mind that the region was also trying to deal with the aftermath of an earthquake and tsunami: this makes it difficult to completely separate the indirect deaths related to the nuclear disaster disruptions, and those of the tsunami itself.
+It’s important to remember that the region was also trying to deal with the aftermath of an earthquake and tsunami.
+This makes it difficult to completely separate the indirect deaths related to the nuclear disaster disruptions from those of the tsunami itself.

 Combined, the confirmed death toll from Fukushima is therefore 2,314.